As a species, we didn’t start out this way. We weren’t really meant to live amid all this light pollution.

 Our ancestors didn’t have streetlights, neon signs, porch lights, and motion-detecting lights every hour of the day.
 Light at night has been easy to come by since Thomas Edison.
 Add it up and that extra light outside is known as light pollution.
 When you hear “light pollution” realize it’s a whole different problem from blue light.
 By many measures, light pollution is increasing.

 Many have never experienced the darkness of a new-moon night for themselves, though more are.
-Camping has been rising in popularity in recent years, according to the 2019 North American Camping Report.
+As a result, camping has been rising in popularity in recent years, according to the 2019 North American Camping Report.
 Bivvy bags (bivvy is a derivation on bivouac, a term for military camping) makes tentless camping more pleasurable.
+Without constraint from a tent, you can really see the glittering nighttime jewels we call stars.

 Darkness in or near a large city isn’t all that dark.
-Only when you’re in the middle of nowhere do you understand how what you saw before wasn’t that dark.
-In the hinterlands on a night with a new moon, it’s so dark you can’t see your hand when you hold it up a foot from the front of your face.
+Only when you’re in the middle of nowhere do you understand how what you saw before wasn’t particularly dark.
+In the hinterlands, on a night with a new moon, it’s so dark you can’t see your hand when you hold it up a foot from the front of your face.

 That’s the kind of darkness our forefathers experienced regularly.
 When the sun went down, they had mostly darkness with the occasional lantern, campfire, or torch to shed some light where they needed it.
-There were no motion lights, searchlights, street lights, and all of the other sources of light pollution.
+There were no motion lights, searchlights, street lights, and other light pollution sources.

 Head out to the country to taste what our ancestors experienced daily.
 If you live in the United States, head to the west, especially to the rural areas of west Texas where the skies are bigger and darker than any other place in the United States.
 If that’s not practical, take a look at this map.
 There are a lot of places that are fairly light pollution-free when you get out of the city.
 Tucson, Arizona is one big city that’s taken measures to cut down on its light pollution due to its proximity to an observatory.